Verified AI summary ◀▼

 - Install messaging on your mobile app.
 You’ll need to get a channel key to share with your developers.

-Consider automating your messaging channel with a conversation bot
+Consider automating your messaging channel with an AI agent

 After you configure your messaging channel, you can use it as-is, without any further configuration.

-However, if you want to create a more automated customer experience, you can take messaging to the next level by adding a conversation bot to your messaging channel.
-This gives you an opportunity to customize the interaction between bot and customer, before handing them off to a live agent.
-You can configure the bot to greet customers, offer them self-service support options, hand them to an agent, and more.
+However, if you want to create a more automated customer experience, you can take messaging to the next level by adding an AI agent to your messaging channel.
+This gives you an opportunity to customize the interaction between the AI agent and customer, before handing them off to a live agent.
+You can configure the AI agent to greet customers, offer them self-service support options, hand them to a live agent, and more.

 Routing messaging tickets and notifying agents